niolabs/docs/docs/installation/nio/rasp.md

 > **[info] <span class="allow-caps">Raspbian</span> System Requirements**
 >
 > **GCC** or similar C compiler<br />
-> Check for an installation of GCC by typing the command `gcc --version` into your terminal.<br>
+> Check for an installation of GCC by typing the command `gcc --version` into your terminal.
+This should have been included with Raspbian.<br>
 > If you do not have a C complier, follow the instructions to install GCC [here](https://gcc.gnu.org/wiki/InstallingGCC).
 >
 > **Git 1.8.4 or later**<br />
 >    Git is a fast, scalable, distributed version-control system with a rich command set that the nio System Designer relies on for adding and updating blocks as part of your nio instance.<br />
 >    In your terminal, type `git --version` to see if git is installed.<br>
->    Follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get started with Git.
+>    Follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get started with Git, `sudo apt install git`
 >
 > **APT** or similar package tool (_recommended_ )<br />
 > Check for an installation of APT by typing the command `apt --version` into your terminal.
+This should have been included with Raspbian.
 >

 The following must be in your environment to run nio.
 You can install these requirements globally if you have a dedicated, fresh machine running Python and nio.
 If you intend to run other Python projects on the same machine, we recommend you avoid version conflicts by using a separate Python environment containing these requirements.